ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/ccb-configuration.md

   - `target-use-path-style`: Type bool (Optional).
 Use path-style S3 addressing.
     Required for MinIO and some S3-compatible services.
 Only applicable for `target-kind` `s3`.
   - `max-file-size-mb`: Type integer (Optional).
-Maximum parquet file size in MB before splitting into a new file.
+Maximum Parquet file size in MB before splitting into a new file.
 Default: `128`.

 ### Section `nats`